gilles-duboscq/jvb/compat.md

 | Title | Notes
 | --- | ---
-| 3D Tetris (U) | hangs
+| 3D Tetris (U) | Hangs on instructions screen
 | affine_demo_1 | ✓
 | affine_demo_2 | ✓
 | Blox V1.0 by KR155E (PD) | Too fast, some missing graphics?
 | Blox V1.1 by KR155E (PD) | ✓ (VSU)
 | Bound High!
 (JU) | Glitchy game screens.
-Sound too slow.
 Execution goes wrong for demo mode and when dying in game
 | Croach, The (PD) | Nothing happens (waiting for drawing status to change while drawing is disabled?)
 | Etch-A-Sketch by Pat Daderko (PD) | ✓
 | Framebuffer Drawing Demo by Pat Daderko (PD) | Strange band at the top